Adedeji-Taiwo/Metcast/README.md

 - Install dependencies using `npm install`.
 - Generate API_KEY for the weather API by signing up at [openweatherapi](https://openweathermap.org/).
 - Sign up for a Mapbox account at [mapbox](https://mapbox.com/) and visit the Mapbox Studio to get the desired map style and generate a Mapbox Access Token.
-- Create `.env` file to store config variables such as API Key, Mapbox Access Token, and any other necessary variables.
+- Create `.env` file to store config variables such as Openweather API Key, Mapbox Access Token, and any other necessary variables.
 Add `.env` file to gitignore before committing to keep keys and other information private.
 - Start the development server by running npm start.

 ## Contributions